-Diversity and the element of surprise are cornerstones of singer-songwriter Marian Mastrorilli's approach to making music.
+Diversity and the element of surprise are cornerstones of Marian's approach to making music.
 Her songs can be moody, sensitive or playful; built with a keen melodic sense; dynamics; and rich harmonies.
-Lyrics are poetic, introspective or witty, delivered with a distinctive voice that tries on different personas: sensitive balladeer, sultry chanteuse, rocker chick.
+Lyrics are poetic, introspective or witty, delivered with a distinctive voice that tries on different personas: intimate balladeer, sultry chanteuse, rocker chick.

 Marian has been writing songs and performing in the New York area since her late twenties.
-After claiming Huntington as a new hometown in 2018, she's been making headway in Long Island’s acoustic community.
-She’s been a featured performer at NOOM (North Shore Original Open Mic), Folkie Fest's "Unstoppable Women of Song," Songwriters of Long Island Showcase, and Music from the Hive; and has appeared at B.J.
-Spoke Gallery, Bellmore Bean, Milano Bean, Finley’s, Shandon Court and the L.I.
+Since claiming Huntington as a new hometown in 2018, she's made headway in Long Island’s acoustic community.
+She’s been a featured performer at the L.I.
+Music & Entertainment Hall of Fame; NOOM (North Shore Original Open Mic) and Folkie Fest multiple times; Acoustic All-Stars, Songwriters of Long Island showcases, and Music from the Hive; and has appeared at The Next Chapter, US Brews, Shandon Court, B.J.
+Spoke Gallery, Bellmore Bean, Milano Bean, Finley’s, and the L.I.
 Fall Festival, usually backed by her husband Glenn Govier on bass.
+Sometimes she appears with long-time music partner Charlene Donohue, under the name Project Gemini.

-The video for one of her most acclaimed songs, At Palisades, an homage to the legendary Palisades Amusement Park, was featured at NJ's Ringwood Film Festival.
+Originally form New Jersey, the beach and her homestate figure prominently in Marian's songwriting.
+The video for one of her most acclaimed songs, At Palisades, an homage to the legendary Palisades Amusement Park, was featured at NJ's Ridgewood Film Festival.
+It's gotten over 97K views to date.

 Influences/Inspirations

-Tori Amos, Kate Bush, Ben Folds, The Decemberists, Elton John, Led Zeppelin, Aimee Mann, Sinead O'Connor, Pretenders, Queen, Radiohead, Bonnie Raitt, R.E.M., Damien Rice, Bruce Springsteen, Vienna Teng, Dar Williams
+Tori Amos, Kate Bush, The Decemberists, Ben Folds, Elton John, The Last Dinner Party, Led Zeppelin, Aimee Mann, Sinead O'Connor, Pretenders, Queen, Radiohead, Bonnie Raitt, R.E.M., Damien Rice, Bruce Springsteen, Vienna Teng, Dar Williams

 Kudos